shanghaitech-igem/wiki-2024/README.md

 3. Install dependencies
     ```bash
-    npm install
+    pnpm install
     ```

-4. Start the development server if you choose to install `gatsby-cli` globally by `npm install -g gatsby-cli` you can run the following command:
+4. Start the development server if you choose to install `gatsby-cli` globally by `pnpm install -g gatsby-cli` you can run the following command:
     ```bash
     gatsby develop
     ```
     Otherwise, you can run:
     ```bash
-    npm run develop
+    pnpm run develop
     ```

 5. The site is now running at `http://localhost:8000` if nothing is running on port 8000 already, otherwise, it will be running on the next available port.